-The CCS is also intentionally aligned with both the national health and development strategies and goals for the Czech Republic and with those of WHO's global (GPW13 and the upcoming GPW14) and Regional (EPW) programmes of work.
-This will help to ensure that national and international partnerships and wider resources accessible to the Czech Republic and WHO are ready to support its implementation.
-Finally, the CCS culminates at the same time as Agenda 2030 and will be a key part in helping the Czech Republic accelerate its actions to meet its SDG commitments.
+The CCS is also intentionally aligned with both the national health and development strategies and goals for Czechia and with those of WHO's global (GPW13 and the upcoming GPW14) and Regional (EPW) programmes of work.
+This will help to ensure that national and international partnerships and wider resources accessible to Czechia and WHO are ready to support its implementation.
+Finally, the CCS culminates at the same time as Agenda 2030 and will be a key part in helping Czechia accelerate its actions to meet its SDG commitments.

-Throughout the full term of the CCS, the core partnership for its delivery will be between the Ministry of Health of the Czech Republic, the WHO Country Office in the Czech Republic and the relevant national health authorities or institutes.
+Throughout the full term of the CCS, the core partnership for its delivery will be between the Ministry of Health of Czechia, the WHO Country Office in Czechia and the relevant national health authorities or institutes.
 The WHO Regional Office for Europe and a number of key national stakeholders, including WHO collaborating centres and professional not-for-profit organizations will also be engaged according to expertise and relevance.